-Arguably one of the best left backs in the Premier League from 2000 to 2005, Wayne Bridge retired from football in 2014 after being released by Reading.
+Arguably one of the best left backs in the Premier League in the early 2000’s, Wayne Bridge retired from football in 2014 after being released by Reading.

 A career that took in spells with Chelsea, Southampton and Manchester City was hampered by knee problems which led to Bridge missing large chunks of the season.

 Despite his injury setbacks Bridge still amassed 364 appearances and won the Premier League title, the FA Cup and the League Cup during his time at Chelsea.

 He also represented England on 34 occasions and was a member of the 2002 FIFA World Cup and the UEFA Euro 2004 squads.

 Embed from Getty Images